centralnicgroup-opensource/rtldev-middleware-go-sdk/README.md

 ### Using govendor

-Use [govendor](https://github.com/kardianos/govendor) for the dependency installation by `govendor fetch github.com/hexonet/go-sdk@<tag id>`.
+Use [govendor](https://github.com/kardianos/govendor) for the dependency installation by `govendor fetch github.com/hexonet/go-sdk@<tag id>` where *tag id* corresponds to a [release version tag](https://github.com/hexonet/go-sdk/releases).
 You can update this dependency later on by `govendor sync github.com/hexonet/go-sdk@<new tag id>`.
 The dependencies will be installed in your project's subfolder "vendor".
 Import the module in your project as shown in the examples below.

 For more details on govendor, please read the [CheatSheet](https://github.com/kardianos/govendor/wiki/Govendor-CheatSheet) and also the [developer guide](https://github.com/kardianos/govendor/blob/master/doc/dev-guide.md).
 Knowing about the latter one is very important.